Pollution vs. Skin

 - Cleanse: Cleanse your skin thoroughly each day to remove the layer of dirt and grime and prevent build-up and congestion.
 Consider using a Clarisonic brush to rid your skin of the day’s pollutants; skin care products work best on clean skin.

 - Sunscreen: The diminishing ozone layer results in increased UV exposure, more sunburns, and higher rates of melanoma.
 UV exposure increases free radical activity.
-Protect your skin from the damaging effects of the sun and ozone with daily sunblock.
+Protect your skin from the damaging effects of the sun and ozone with daily sunblock, SPF 50 or higher.